Mediacorp: 1999–2015: Media Corporation of Singapore

-2015–present: New headquarters, transition to digital
+2015–present: New headquarters and transition to digital

 On 8 December 2015, Mediacorp officially opened a new headquarters at one-north's Mediapolis development.
 The 12-storey complex was designed by DP Architects and Maki and Associates and features a "fenceless" design with four studios, a 1,500-seat "broadcast-ready" theatre, and an integrated multi-platform newsroom.
 The company expected to complete the migration from its previous Caldecott Hill facilities by July 2016.
 Alongside the new headquarters, Mediacorp also unveiled a new logo, which was designed to reflect the broadcaster's "vibrancy" and "multiplicity", acting as an "a window to the world and a reflection of life".

-In April 2017, the weekend editions of its newspaper Today went digital and in September 2017, Today came fully digital and ceased print publication.
-In September 2018, magazines 8 Days and i-Weekly ceased print publications and went solely on their digital platforms, with i-Weekly later merged with Channel 8 News as 8world for Chinese news, entertainment and lifestyle contents.
+In April 2017, Mediacorp began to phase out print publication of Today by discontinuing its weekend editions.
+The weekday editions were then discontinued in September 2017, leaving Today as a digital publication.
+SPH would concurrently divest its stakes in Mediacorp for S$18 million.
+In September 2018, magazines 8 Days and i-Weekly ceased print publications and went solely on their digital platforms. i-Weekly would later merge with Channel 8 News to form 8world for Chinese news, entertainment and lifestyle contents.

-At midnight on 2 January 2019, Mediacorp's analogue television signals signed off, completing Singapore's transition to digital terrestrial television.
+Analogue broadcasting of Mediacorp channels ended at midnight on 2 January 2019, transitioning exclusively to digital television.